The Invention of Canned Food

 The main reason—no, the only reason you should follow the recipe is because of the real danger of botulism.
 Clostridium botulinum and its spores are everywhere; in the soil and in water.
 The spores are by themselves harmless; however, the spores will survive even boiling water temperatures.
 But at room temperature, in an oxygen-free, low-acid environment, the spores that survive boiling temperatures thrive and convert to growing cells.
 As these cells grow, they form a potent nerve toxin.
 When this toxin enters the human body, it bonds with the body’s nerve endings and fatally affects the nervous system.
 If untreated, it can lead to death.

-Let the canning begin
+Let the Canning Begin!

-Read the recipe
+1. Read the Recipe

-Before you start out, make sure you’ve read the recipe thoroughly and make sure you have all the ingredients at hand as well as all the necessary utensils
+Before you start out, make sure you’ve read the recipe thoroughly and make sure you have all the ingredients at hand as well as all the necessary utensils.

 As soon as you begin reading any recipe, you’ll find that there are two methods of filling jars.
 Raw/cold packing, and hot packing.

 Cold packing describes the process of putting cold uncooked food into a heated jar and then pouring a hot liquid over the food to fill the jar.